Bangkok, with the official name Krung Thep Maha Nakhon, is the capital of Thailand and its largest city, too.

 Bangkok is probably the most touristy city in entire Thailand, and tourists line up to visit its incredible features and golden statues and temples.

-Bangkok is also equipped with everything a tourist might need or want in a city, and there is something for everyone, and for every budget.
+Bangkok is also equipped with everything a tourist might need or want in a city, and there is something for everyone and every budget.

 Some of the best luxury hotels and some of the best and cheapest backpacker-friendly hostels.

-The most important thing about Bangkok is that it has resisted the heavy flows of tourist, and kept its innate identity characteristic only for Bangkok itself, keeping its rich culture, religions and history safe.
+The most important thing about Bangkok is that it has resisted the heavy flows of tourists, and kept its innate identity characteristic only for Bangkok itself, keeping its rich culture, religions, and history safe.